SuzanoVini/Design-Portiifolio/README.md

 ![Lepidus](https://github.com/SuzanoVini/Design-Portiifolio/blob/main/LEPIDUS.png)

 This is a complete project of a clhothing brand logo i made that comes with a [Visual Identity Manual](https://dglb26w8rx2ld.cloudfront.net/000_clients/3503322/file/x22349WodG2cED79.pdf)

+## Contact me
+Feel free to contact me if you have any doubts or suggestions about any of the projects in this portfolio or in my github profile!

+Email: viniciusgomesrs@hotmail.com

+Connect with me at linkedin